-He started making beehives with the wood pieces he cut from his own trees.
-Sometimes he would buy wood pieces from the saw mill and use those.
-To further improve his skills, he got an opportunity to work, train and learn from a government group from Assam.
+He started making beehives with the wood pieces he cut from his trees.
+Sometimes he would buy wood pieces from the sawmill and use those.
+To further improve his skills, he got an opportunity to work, train, and learn from the government group in Assam.

 Variety of Honey He Harvests

-Bah Lection harvests wild floral honey, as the bees collect pollen and nectar from the wild flowers in the surrounding areas.
-Annually, he harvests honey twice in a year from the large beehives, once during the month of December and another between April to May.
-And, once a year, in the month of December, from the smaller beehives.
+Bah Lection harvests wildflower honey from beehives near the meadows.
+The bees collect pollen and nectar from the wildflowers in the surrounding areas.
+Annually, he harvests indigenous honey twice a year from the large beehives – once during the month of December and another between April and May.
+He also harvests natural honey once a year from the smaller beehives in December.

-Bah Lection collects around 300 Kgs of honey per year.
-Unfortunately, the supply in 2017 season was not as good as it was in the previous years.
-The reason being, heavy rain and hailstorms, which spoiled all the wild flowers.
+Bah Lection collects around 300 kgs of honey per year.
+Unfortunately, the supply in the 2017 season was not as good as it was in the previous years due to heavy rain and hailstorms, which spoiled all the wildflowers.
 The bees could not collect much pollen and nectar.

-After harvesting, he takes the honey he collected to Iewduh, the wholesale market in Shillong.
-He sells either loose (ie. by weight) or in packed bottles.
-His customers know his honey and as soon as news travels that he is selling his honey in the market, people would find him and buy his honey immediately!
+After harvesting, he takes the honey he collected to Lewduh, the wholesale market in Shillong.
+He sells either loose (i.e., by weight) or in bottles and has been doing it for years.
+His customers know how pure and delicious his honey is, and as soon as the news travels that he is selling his raw honey in the market, people would find him, and he would be sold out within minutes!
 He also sells his honey at Motphran and Police Bazar, two other popular markets in Shillong.